 The Vapor Cage 4 is designed to offer excellent durability in a supportive, yet dynamic package.
 Zoom Air technology in the forefoot, and adaptive cushioning throughout the shoe enhance overall comfort and response.
 A full-length foot frame helps provide lateral stability, and keep your foot supported during quick changes in direction.

-The new 996v4 is light, fast, and comfortable.
+With the FuelCell 996v4.5, New Balance continues the impressive performance tradition of the 996v4, but with a focus on sustainability.
+This update is light, fast, and comfortable, and leverages dope dyeing to reduce waste during construction.
 While it sits a little bit closer to the court than other models in this list, FuelCell technology keeps your feet cushioned, while a top-loaded shank ensures torsional stability.
 The forefoot also offers a comfortable amount of space, allowing for a non-restrictive, yet dynamic feel.
-The 996v4 is available in wide widths, as well.
+The 996v4.5 is available in wide widths, as well.

-The Rush Pro 3.0 is the brand’s premium durability shoe, offering solid levels of comfort, support, and torsional control.
+The Rush Pro 3.5 builds off of Wilson’s Rush Pro 3.0, a shoe known for comfort, support, and torsional control.
 Compressed EVA and R-DST+ technology combine for underfoot cushioning and rebound, while the new 4D Support Chassis delivers enhanced stability to help control supination and torsion during pivot movements.
 The 9mm heel-to-toe drop translates to a nice balance between comfort, support, and agility.

 That wraps up our list, but we hope it helps you combat the pains of plantar fasciitis while enjoying the game we all love.
 The length of time you experience symptoms will vary depending on severity, but being proactive on a daily basis will reduce this painful period.
 To see all of our tennis shoe options, and even some running shoes, visit TennisExpress.com.